XueXinping18/ids_706/README.md

 ![Fail to load image](./3.png)

+Notes / Pitfalls:

+Use HAVING for post-aggregation filters.

+If refunds exist, subtract them or filter by p.method/p.status.

 ---

 ### Q4.
 What products were included in each order, and what is each line’s total cost?